dcl-2019-01/curriculum/docs/manip-basics.md

 Combining multiple operations with the pipe
 -------------------------------------------

 Imagine that we want to explore the relationship between the distance and average delay for each location.
-Using what you know about dplyr, you might write code like this:
+Using what you know about dplyr and not using pipes, you might write code like this:

 ``` r
 by_dest <- group_by(flights, dest)